Dodo-CB/Dodo-CB/README.md

 ## 🧑‍💻 About Me

 Hey!
-I'm Dodo, a developer from Germany passionate about building useful and creative software.
+I'm Clowny, a developer from Germany passionate about building useful and creative software.

 - 📍 Based in **Germany**
 - 💻 Currently building **ZoomCast** — a screen recorder with automatic zoom effects